 Thinking big challenges you to expand your means; rather than live below your means

-I mentioned last week that one of the rituals of the wealthy was to “live below your means”.
+I’ve talked before about one of the rituals of the wealthy being to “live below your means”.
 Big thinkers don’t just live below their means; they expand their means to suit the lifestyle they desire.

 Big thinkers are not content with average results; they aim for excellence.
 So would you rather be a big thinker or you prefer to live in mediocrity?
 The choice is yours.